virtual/hugo-static-satinflame/content/about.md

 - Implement print styles

 ### OmniUpdate OU Campus:
-- Create new snippets to extend CMS functionality
+- Create new snippets and components to extend CMS functionality
 - Modify assets, forms, carousels and photo galleries
 - Add new classes for additional WYSIWYG styling
 - Recommend paths for new work or site migrations based on experience